 For add and delete changes: an explanation of the suggested change

-At the bottom of the popover, you have two options:
+At the bottom of the popover, the initial review state shows two options:

 Review a Screenshot Change